tetherless-world/institute-demographic-ontology/competencyquestion.md

 </li>
 <hr>

-<li id="#question2">(Q2).<strong>General</strong>: US institute that graduated the most doctorates in a given year and the binary gender representation of those students.
+<li><strong id="#question2">General</strong>: US institute that graduated the most doctorates in a given year and the binary gender representation of those students.
 <ul type = "circle">
 <li><strong>Example</strong>: What is the US Institute with the maximum doctoral recipients in 2019 and how many of them were females?
 <pre>